Education Innovation Grants

 • Other funding opportunities do not exist for this type of work

-• Achieves synergy with goals, strengths, and ongoing work of ADUE, CAEN, CRLT-Engin, Nexus, and/or the broader College of Engineering
+• Achieves synergy with goals, strengths, and ongoing work of the College of Engineering, especially as it relates to Michigan Engineering’s Strategic Vision

 Proposal Submissions